lxsmnsyc/the-fighting-game/docs/engine.md

 - A `Battle` holds alliances.
 - An `Alliance` is a side.
 Its teams fight together.
 - A `Team` is what one `Player` brings.
 It holds units.
 - A `Unit` is a fighter.
-It holds stats, energy and cards.
+It holds stats, energy, cards and abilities.

 The battle ends once one alliance or none has units standing.
 The outcome is checked after each tick.